What We Know About Youth and Young Adult Homelessness

 During adolescence — a critical period that roughly spans ages 14 to 25 — young people typically develop their identity, build relationships and learn important life skills, such as smart decision making and risk taking.

-Housing instability — and the stress that accompanies it — can disrupt and ultimately derail a young person’s path to independence.
-It’s also a challenge that grows with time: The longer that a young person experiences homelessness, the harder it is to escape it, a 2017 National Estimates study found.
+Housing instability and the stress that accompanies it can disrupt and ultimately derail a young person’s path to independence.
+It’s also a challenge that grows with time: The longer that a young person experiences homelessness, the harder it is to escape it, according to Chapin Hall’s Missed Opportunities report.

-Voices of Youth Count recommends taking the following steps to help prevent and reduce homelessness among young people:
+Voices of Youth Count also identifies several ways to help prevent and reduce homelessness among young people.
+These include:

-• Expand prevention services.
-Most youth and young adults who faced homelessness were doing so for the first time, according to National Estimates.
+• Expanding prevention services.
+Most youth and young adults who faced homelessness were doing so for the first time, according to the Missed Opportunities report.
 This suggests a need for prevention and early intervention services that cut across multiple systems —including the child welfare and criminal justice systems — at various levels of government.

 Learn more about Casey’s work improving housing security and stability